JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/gradient_accumulation.md

 ### Inplaceable Thunks (`InplaceableThunks`) avoid allocating values in the first place.
 We got down to two allocations from using [`add!!`](@ref), but can we do better?
-We can think of having a differential type which acts on a partially accumulated result, to mutate it to contain its current value plus the partial derivative being accumulated.
+We can think of having a tangent type which acts on a partially accumulated result, to mutate it to contain its current value plus the partial derivative being accumulated.
 Rather than having an actual computed value, we can just have a thing that will act on a value to perform the addition.
 Let's illustrate it with our example.